Kaprun disaster: Casualties and aftermath

 In addition to those who escaped from the Alpincenter and the person whom firefighters revived, 10 Germans and two Austrians escaped from the burning train by descending past the fire.

-19-year-old German freestyle skier Sandra Schmitt was one of the victims, at the time the reigning Women's Dual Moguls World Champion.
+Nineteen-year-old German freestyle skier Sandra Schmitt was one of the victims, at the time the reigning Women's Dual Moguls World Champion.
 Josef Schaupper, a seven-time Deaflympic medalist, was killed along with his fellow deaf skiers.

 The funicular was not reopened and was replaced the next year by a gondola lift, a 24-person Gletscherjet 1 funitel.
 The track remained in place until 2011, when the track and the supporting structure below the tunnel were removed and the tunnel entrance was sealed shut.

-The Gletscherbahn was never put into service again.
-The year following the disaster, it already had been replaced by a Gondola lift.
-The tunnel itself was closed in 2012 and by 2014 the lower valley station and parts of the bridge had been removed.

 Legal trial

-The company operating the funicular, Kapruner Gletscherbahnen AG, rejected the blame and entered a legal dispute.
+The company operating the funicular, Kapruner Gletscherbahnen AG, denied responsibility and entered a legal dispute.
 A criminal trial started on 18 June 2002, involving 16 accused, including management of Kapruner Gletscherbahnen AG, Ministry of Transport officials and TÜV officials.

 On 19 February 2004, Judge Manfred Seiss acquitted all suspects, including company officials, technicians, and government inspectors, saying there was insufficient evidence to find them guilty of criminal negligence.
 In September 2007, the public prosecutor found the manufacturer of the electric heater was not responsible.

 A 2007 class action lawsuit by American attorney Ed Fagan failed, ending in the attorney's personal bankruptcy.

-By 2008, a settlement with 451 claimants was reached, involving a sum of 13.9 million Euro.
+By 2008, a settlement with 451 claimants was reached, involving a sum of 13.9 million euros.

 Memorial

 Memorial at the base station of the Kitzsteinhorn with the decommissioned Gletscherbahn 2 in the background.

 On 11 November 2004, coinciding with the fourth anniversary of the disaster, a memorial was inaugurated.
-It features a stone structure with 155 glass columns, each representing one of the victims who perished in the incident.
+It features a stone structure with 155 glass columns, each representing one of the victims who died in the incident.